 Credit origination or credit purchase Project type Project identification Verified to which standard Number of credits (metric tonnes of CO2e) Number of credits (metric tonnes CO2e): Risk adjusted volume Credits cancelled Purpose, e.g. compliance Credit Origination PFCs and SF6 Changes in the manufacturing process of metal magnesium: Despite the fact that magnesium is a commodity and that its markets are highly competitive, ICL's magnesium production process conforms to extremely high quality standards and incorporate an ongoing effort to reduce associated carbon emissions.
 Magnesium, when melted, ignites if it comes into contact with oxygen in the air, an occurrence which impairs the quality of the product.
 For this reason, it is common industry practice to "protect" the magnesium by using gases that prevent its exposure to oxygen.
 Some of the gases commonly used in this process have been linked with negative health and environmental effects, including SF6.
-As awareness of the need for environmental protection grows, the industry has become more aware that SF6 is a greenhouse gas with significant greenhouse potential (22,800 CO2e).
-As such, ICL's Dead Sea Magnesium (DSM) has replaced this gas with a combination of HFC134a, a gas with a lower environmental impact and Novec 612, a substitute protection compound with a very low GWP.
-CDM (Clean Development Mechanism) 290000 290000 Not relevant Other: Emission reduction and gain of credits
+As awareness of the need for environmental protection grows, CDM (Clean Development Mechanism) 0 0 Not relevant Other: Emission reduction and gain of credits